wordpress-mobile/AztecEditor-iOS/Documentation/Architecture.md

  - [ensureInsertionOfEndOfLine](https://github.com/wordpress-mobile/AztecEditor-iOS/blob/develop/Aztec/Classes/TextKit/TextView.swift#L697)
  - [evaluateRemovalOfSingleLineParagraphAttributesAfterSelectionChange](https://github.com/wordpress-mobile/AztecEditor-iOS/blob/develop/Aztec/Classes/TextKit/TextView.swift#L1884)

-These methods check if you and adding or removing new paragraphs around lists or quotes and update the attributes accordingly.
+These methods check if you are adding or removing new paragraphs around lists or quotes and update the attributes accordingly.

 # Presentation of the custom attributes